Birmingham Civic Housing Association is an independent charitable registered provider of affordable general needs housing.

 - Phone – 0121 382 5105

 Complaints can be made to any member of staff.
-Try and speak to the person you would normally deal with or the Senior Housing Manager if they are not available.
+Try and speak to the person you would normally deal with, or a Housing Manager if they are unavailable.

 What happens if I complain?

-We will do our best to sort things out informally straight away.
-We recognise there will be times when things are more complex and we need more time, so will raise this as a formal complaint.
+We will do our best to sort things out straight away.
+We recognise there will be times when things are more complex and we need more time, if this is the case we will let you know and keep you informed of progress.

 Formal Complaints Procedure

-Once we receive your complaint this will be referred to a Housing Manager who will
+Once we receive your complaint this will be referred to the Housing Manager designated to deal with complaints who will

-- Acknowledge your complaint within 5 working days and keep you up to date by telephoning you throughout the process.
+- Acknowledge your complaint within 5 working days.

-- Respond fully to you within 28 days.
-If this proves impossible we will let you know we need further time to consider the complaint.
+- Respond fully to you within 10 working days from receipt of the complaint.
+If this proves impossible we will let you know we need further time to consider the complaint - this should not exceed a further 10 working days unless there is a good reason in which case we will provide a full explanation and a timescale for a response.

-What if I am not happy with the way my complaint was handled?
+What if I am not happy with the Stage two decision?

-If you are still not satisfied with the outcome of stage two, you will have exhausted Birmingham Civic’s formal complaints procedure.
+If you are still not satisfied with the outcome at Stage two, you will have exhausted Birmingham Civic’s internal complaints procedure.

 Click on the link below to find your local councillor and Member of Parliament.